ScholarChrispy/CompilersFP/README.md

 Use `git clone "https://github.com/ScholarChrispy/CompilersFP.git"` to clone the repository to your machine.
 Make sure to `cd` into the new `CompilersFP` directory before continuing with step 2.

 ### 2. Build the Project:
-Run `./gradlew build` to build the project.
+Run `./gradlew build` in the project's root directory to build the project.
 This may take some time initially, as Gradle needs to download dependencies before the project can be built.

 ### 3. Run the Project:
 Once the project has been built successfully, it can be run with `./gradle run`.
-This will run the included example file, showcasing the capabilities our our compiler.
+This will run the included example file, showcasing the capabilities of our compiler.